pontiggi/CRI_Jetstream_Cluster/README.md

 In theory, this would work on bare metal as well, although it will not ease the pain of deploying CentOS 7 on many nodes, and you would need to hand-generate a list of IP addresses (or modify this to run a dhcp server on the head node...).

+#How To
+1. Run the no\_torque.yml
+2. Run the ansible playbook.

 #Roles

 There are several roles here, which may be generally useful for some other things.